IDinsight/aaq_core_template/load_testing/LOAD_TESTING_README.md

     all_tests_response_times_vs_time.png
     ```

-    > Only the above files are output for ramped tests - see [ramped load-tests](#ramped-load-tests) section for details.
+    > Only the above plots (and no other files) are output for ramped tests - see [ramped load-tests](#ramped-load-tests) section for details.

     End-of-test results for all tests: